 - The Department of Computer Science and Information Systems is accredited by the Accreditation Board for Engineering and Technology (ABET).

-- The Department of Music is accredited by the National Association of Schools of Music (NASM).
+- Coastal Carolina University is an accredited institutional member of the National Association of Schools of Music (NASM).

 - The Department of Theatre is accredited by the National Association of Schools of Theatre (NAST).

 - The completion program in Nursing is accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly known as NLNAC.